matiasjohnston1-oss/econometrics-world-happiness/README.md

-# World Happiness — Econometric Analysis
+# Econometric Analysis of World Happiness Determinants

 Cross-national regression analysis of the structural determinants of national happiness, using World Happiness Report data from 2020, 2023, and 2024.